catalyst-cooperative/catalystcoop-handbook/docs/catalyst_101.md

 - Work teams usually meet twice a sprint (once a week).
 First to plan the sprint and second to check-in half way through.
 See [above](sprint-planning) for more detail on these meetings.
+- These meetings will consult the GitHub boards specific to each team.

 (internal-team-meetings)=